 - 2 tablespoons chopped nuts

 - 2 teaspoons unsalted butter, melted

-- Preheat oven to 400 degrees F. and spray 4 muffins cups with flour-added cooking spray (or use liners).
+- Preheat oven to 400 degrees F. and grease five muffins cups.

 - Scoop up batter and divide evenly among greased cups.

 - Make topping.
 Mix together brown sugar, flour, salt, and cinnamon.
 Stir in nuts.
 Add melted butter and stir until you have moist crumbs.
 Sprinkle tops of muffins with crumbs (you will have leftovers).

 - Bake on center rack at 400 degrees for 8 minutes.

 - Reduce oven heat to 350 degrees F and bake for another 15 minutes or until a cake tester or toothpick inserted in the muffins comes out clean.
 My muffins didn’t really seem done, but the toothpick came out free of crumbs so I knew they were.